Vedat-Esendag/Medical_Adherence/docs/user/04-settings.md

 ### How to Reset
 To return to default settings:
 1. Select "Normal" font size
+2. Turn OFF High Contrast Mode
-2. Ensure device is in light mode (if preferred)
+3. Ensure device is in light mode (if preferred)

-All settings stored locally - no cloud sync.
+Settings sync with your account via Firebase - persist across devices and app reinstalls.

 ## Tips